LeongWZ/peggle-clone/README.md

 The Game Engine is a crucial component of the Peggle game and is responsible for managing the game state.
 It is part of the model layer in the Model-View-Controller (MVC) architecture.

 ### Overview
-The `GameEngine` class is responsible for:
+The `GameEngine` class is responsible for managing the game state.
-- Managing the game state, including the ball and pegs.
-- Launching the ball and calculating the launch force.
-- Refreshing the game state by updating ball movements and handling collisions.
-- Interacting with the game boundary to check if the ball is out of bounds.

 ### Key Components

 #### GameEngine
 The `GameEngine` class manages the overall game state and interactions.
-It includes methods for launching the ball and refreshing the game state.
+It includes methods for refreshing the game state and providing a snapshot of the current game state.

 #### GameState
 The `GameState` protocol represents a snapshot of the game state at a particular point in time.
 It includes the current ball, all pegs, and collided pegs.